 Can Birth Control Help Treat Depression?

 Millions of people in the U.S. suffer from major clinical depression.
-Unfortunately, women of reproductive age have a higher risk of experiencing depressive symptoms than men or any other age group.
+Unfortunately, women of reproductive age have a higher risk of experiencing depressive symptoms compared to other populations.

 What types of depression can birth control treat?

 Depression is an incredibly complex disorder – every individual with the disorder may experience it differently.
 With that being said, there are two types of depression that are particularly common for women: